 Prevention strategies:

-Key Fact: Invest 15 minutes upfront in clear communication to save 30 minutes of disruption later.
+Key Fact: Invest time upfront in clear communication to save disruption later.

 Missing props, illegible documents, and audio failures are hosting nightmares that derail immersion fast.